-The blog has taken a back seat this month because I was solo parenting for 3 whole weeks since the start of the month.
-That was a first for me because hubby has never been away for such a long work trip and I even joked that he’s abandoned me to be the Merlion Mum and puke blood as I prepare Sophie for her SA 2 while he was in Sydney.
+The blog has taken a back seat this month because I was solo parenting for 3 weeks since the start of the month.
+This was a first for me because hubby has never been away for such a long work trip and I even joked that he’s abandoned me to be the Merlion Mum to puke blood as I prepare Sophie for her SA 2 while he was in Sydney.

-It’s surprising how his absence made me realize how often we take each other for granted and I was so so relieved to have him home to share the parenting load.
+It’s surprising how his absence made me realized how often we take each other for granted and I was so relieved to have him share the parenting load.
 He’s my knight in shining armor and has lighten some of my responsibilities so that I can take a breather and finally blog about the month of October.

 Another highlight in October was Sophie receiving her Edusave Merit Award.
 Unlike the bursary award which is given by MOE, this was awarded by the GRC to acknowledge and encourage kids who were in the top 25% of their school’s cohort.
 It was a pity that hubby couldn’t be present for the ceremony but Sophie knows that daddy is so proud of her achievement.

 In addition to the award, Sophie received $70 Popular books vouchers which she intends to purchase more storybooks even though I was plotting on buying assessment books for the new school term.

 The award was no doubt a confidence booster for Sophie especially with her SA 2 round the corner and I hope it encourages her to continue to strive for her personal best.

 Getting our kids on the right footing

 When it comes to studies, I believe that nurture is just as important if not more important than nature.
 I don’t see myself as a tiger mum despite the fact that I make Sophie diligently revise her homework everyday.